Natti Natasha

-Natalia Alexandra Gutiérrez Batista (born December 10, 1986), better known by her stage name Natti Natasha (stylized all caps), is a Dominican singer.
+Natalia Alexandra Gutiérrez Batista (born 10 December 1986), better known by her stage name Natti Natasha (stylized all caps), is a Dominican singer.
 She was signed to Don Omar's label Orfanato Music Group.
-Her debut EP, All About Me, was released on March 28, 2012, by Orfanato Music Group.
-Her debut album, Iluminatti, was released on February 15, 2019, by Pina Records and Sony Music Latin.
+Her debut EP, All About Me, was released on 28 March 2012, by Orfanato Music Group.
+Her debut album, Iluminatti, was released on 15 February 2019, by Pina Records and Sony Music Latin.

 Early life

-Natalia Alexandra Gutiérrez Batista was born in Santiago de los Caballeros, Dominican Republic where she started her involvement in music.
+Natalia Alexandra Gutiérrez Batista was born on 10 December 1986, in Santiago de los Caballeros, Dominican Republic where she started her involvement in music.
 When she was seven, Natasha registered at the school of Fine Arts in Santiago, where she took classes for singing and developed her singing abilities, which she has described as one of the best times in her life.
-From a very young age, she had admired artists such as Bob Marley and Jerry Rivera, and especially Lauryn Hill, whom she still names as one of her favorites.
+From a very young age, she had admired artists such as Bob Marley and Jerry Rivera, and especially Lauryn Hill, whom she still names as one of her favourites.
 Natasha also expressed that she has followed and admired Ivy Queen since the beginning of Queen's career, with Queen responding via Twitter: "Thanks for the respect, admiration.
 That's having class and more than anything intelligence".
 When she was 18, she moved to the Bronx hoping to make it in the "City of Dreams".
 There, she met reggaeton veteran Don Omar who then signed her to his record label.
 She also was an engineer and worked at a Makeup factory.

 At the age of 18, Natalia began to compose and record her own songs, performing different musical performances that took place in her native Santiago and together with her friends, she decided to form the musical group "D'Style", arriving to record some musical themes, the grouping did not achieve the expected results and eventually disintegrated.
 As a result, Natalia decides to put in a brief pause her short musical career.

 As of 2022, Natasha has been a vegan for more than seven years.